Obesity study reveals new ways to spot hidden health risks

 Summary

-This completed study looked at 332 adults with obesity to see if simple body measurements and blood tests could predict metabolic syndrome—a cluster of conditions that raise heart disease and diabetes risk.
-Researchers grouped participants by obesity severity and calculated various health scores.
+This completed study looked at 332 adults with obesity to see if simple body measurements and blood tests could predict metabolic syndrome, a cluster of conditions that raise heart disease and diabetes risk.
+Participants were grouped by obesity severity, and researchers calculated various indices like waist-to-height ratio and lipid levels.
 The goal was to find which measurements best identify metabolic syndrome across different obesity classes.

 Disclaimer